dinisvieira/xamarin-intro-worshop/README.md

 ## Requirements ##

-* Get your Mashape API Key from [here](https://www.mashape.com/ronreiter/meme-generator).
+* Get your Mashape API Key from [here](https://www.mashape.com/ronreiter/meme-generator) (Will be used to access the API we'll use on this workshop).

 * Windows PC (Windows 8.1 / 10)